PaulinaCoding/clientjs-notes/README.md

 In the same way that the different browsers have different JavaScript implementations, they also have their own layout engine implementations.
 The browser uses the layout engine to parse HTML and generate a Document Object Model.

 Firefox has Gecko, Chrome has Blink, Edge has EdgeHTML and Safari has WebKit.
 Up until 2013 both Safari and Chrome were using WebKit.
 In 2013 Google forked WebKit and called it Blink.
 Just like with JavaScript engines we rely on the companies responsible for these browsers to implement their rendering engines to a specification.
-This is the only chance we have to ensure that our applications look the same across multiple browsers.
+This is the easiest path to ensure that our applications look the same across multiple browsers.

 There is a comparison fo the differnt layout engines on [Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_layout_engines_(Document_Object_Model)).
 It's pretty boring, but it does describe the supported features for each version of the DOM in each layout engine.